aditsachde/ProxVoice/README.md

 ## Architecture

-ProxVoice is split in two parts – the Minecraft mod and the desktop client – as the Discord Game SDK does not work easily with Java.
-It is completely client side.
+ProxVoice is split in two parts – the Minecraft mod and the desktop client.

 ### Mod